 Coordinate scales and normalization

-Positions within the variation space can be represent as an n-tuple – an ordered list of coordinate values.
+Positions within the variation space can be represented as an n-tuple – an ordered list of coordinate values.
 Examples will be seen below.
 The coordinate values of an n-tuple may use user-axis scales, or may use normalized scales.
 The precise relationship between these scales will be described.

 User coordinates refers to an n-tuple of coordinate values expressed using user axis scales .
 User scales refer to the numeric scales used to describe a variation axis within the 'fvar' table.
 Each variation axis uses its own numeric scale, as appropriate to the nature of that axis of variation.
 The scales for registered axis tags are defined as part of the axis tag registration, though different fonts may support different sub-ranges of an axis scale.
 In this way, the 'fvar' table of a given font defines a particular coordinate system for the variation space of that font that may be unlike that of other fonts.